Sarah Phillips (fashion designer): 1993 Inaugural Ball gown

-Nicole Fischelis, then-fashion director of Saks Fifth Avenue, said of the gown, "I think Sarah Phillips is part of a new generation of young designers who are very contemporary and have a definite feel for quality clothes … I think it's terrific that Mrs. Clinton would pick someone young and unknown to the public."
+Nicole Fischelis, then-fashion director of Saks Fifth Avenue, said of the gown, "I think Sarah Phillips is part of a new generation of young designers who are very contemporary and have a definite feel for quality clothes … I think it's terrific that Mrs. Clinton would pick someone young and newly introduced to the public."

-The gown appeared on several national television shows and in magazines, such as Today, People Magazine, and in parody form on Saturday Night Live.
+The gown appeared on several national television shows and in magazines, such as Today, People Magazine, and in parody form with Madonna playing Hillary Clinton, on Saturday Night Live.
 It was later introduced into The Museum of American History at the Smithsonian Institution's collection of First Lady Inaugural Ball gowns.
 Following the ball, Phillips was asked to design gowns for several other women for that year's Academy Awards red carpet and ceremony.
 She also became a member of the CFDA.